Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Kelvin-Helmholtz and Tearing Eigenmodes

-The versor characterizing the direction of fastest growth, $\check{\bb{k}}_{\rm h}$, for the Elsasser number $\Lambda_\eta=10^{-1}$ points in the direction $\theta_{\rm max} \simeq \theta_{\rm B}$, see Fig.~(\ref{fig:s_max_pi}) and Table~\ref{table:mri_pi_mode_data}.
-This mode feeds off the current density of the primary MRI mode.
+For the Elsasser number $\Lambda_\eta=0.1$, the versor characterizing the direction of fastest growth, $\check{\bb{k}}_{\rm h}$, points in the direction $\theta_{\rm max} \simeq \theta_{\rm B}$, see Fig.~(\ref{fig:s_max_pi}) and Table~\ref{table:mri_pi_mode_data}.
+This mode, shown in the leftmost (upper and lower) panels of Figure~\ref{fig:vorticity_current_no_background}, feeds off the current density of the primary MRI mode.
 The corresponding mode structure resembles closely the perturbations in the current density and induced vorticity patterns expected in the analysis of the stability of a set of equidistant current sheets distributed along the $\check{\bb{z}}$ direction and alternating sense according to $\pm \check{\bb{k}}_{\rm p}$, \citep[see, Figure 5.7 in][]{BS03}.

-The current density of the secondary modes presents maxima and minima along the planes $z=\pm n\pi/2$ where the magnetic field of the primary mode, $\Delta \bb{B}= \bb{B}_0 \cos(Kz)$, reverses sign.
-Thus, the fluctuations induced by these fastest resistive secondary modes tend to promote reconnection of the MRI field\footnote{There is another set of periodic maxima and minima in the current density fluctuations that lie on planes $z=0, \pm n\pi$; these are the locations where the currents associated with the MRI magnetic field vanish.
-Thus, the presence of these current density perturbations seem to be needed to satisfy the periodic constraints (on the scale of the unstable mode) rather than due to the unstable configuration presented by the MRI currents themselves.}.
-This can be better appreciated by analyzing the vertical Lagrangian displacement defined in Equation~(\ref{eq:xi_z}), which is shown in the leftmost panel of Figure~\ref{fig:lagrangian_z}.
+The current density of the secondary modes presents maxima and minima along the planes $Kz=\pm n\pi/2$ where the magnetic field of the primary mode, $\Delta \bb{B}= \bb{B}_0 \cos(Kz)$, reverses sign.
+Thus, the fluctuations induced by these fastest resistive secondary modes tend to promote reconnection of the MRI field.
+This can be better appreciated by analyzing the vertical Lagrangian displacement shown in the leftmost panel of Figure~\ref{fig:lagrangian_z}.
+There is another set of periodic maxima and minima in the current density fluctuations that lie on planes $Kz=0, \pm n\pi$; these are the locations where the currents associated with the MRI magnetic field vanish.
+Thus, these current density perturbations do not seem to be due to the unstable configuration presented by the MRI currents themselves.
+They rather seem to be needed to satisfy the periodic constraints on the scale of the unstable MRI mode.

 The observed mode structure is qualitatively insensitive to the value of the Elsasser number as long as $\Lambda_\eta < 1$ and $\Lambda_\nu \gg 1$, the growth rates and lengthscales associated with each value of $\Lambda_\eta$ change, of course, as discussed in Section~\ref{sec:asymptotia}.
 We thus conclude that the fastest parasitic modes correspond to tearing modes for $\Lambda_\eta < 1$.
 These parasitic modes are enabled by non-zero resistivity and are thus absent in the ideal MHD regime studied by \citet{GX94}.